karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 ---
 Once every full moon I get asked about using SignalR app on AWS, usually the questions are along the lines of:
 - Can I use this service to deploy my SignalR app?
+- Should I deploy my app on a Windows VM?
+Can I use a Linux VM?
 - I have a load balancer/API Gateway in front of my SignalR app and it doesn't work properly, what's wrong?
 - I need to scale out the SignalR app, which service should I use for the backplane?
 - I have multiple instances of my app and some messages seems to be getting lost, what's wrong?